 - Economic Benefits from Timber and Potential Forest Productivity This category includes three independent components: (1) Landowner demonstrates sustainable forest management in accordance with a management plan.
 Additional points should be given to land that is third party certified (such as Sustainable Forestry Initiative, Forest Stewardship Council, and American Tree Farm System).
 (2) Forestry activities contribute to the resource-based economy for a community or region.
-(3) The property contains characteristics (such as highly productive soils) to sustain a productive forest over time. - Economic Benefits from Non-timber Products and Recreation-Provides non-timber revenue to the local or regional economy through non-timber forest products (maple syrup, pine straw, ginseng collection, etc.); recreation and tourism (lodging, rentals, bikes, boats, outdoor gear, guided tours for fishing, hunting, or birdwatching, etc.); hunting leases; and/or ranching. - ➤ Threatened or Endangered Species Habitat The property has documented threatened or endangered plants and animals or designated habitat.
+(3) The property contains characteristics (such as highly productive soils) to sustain a productive forest over time. - Economic Benefits from Non-timber Products and Recreation- Provides non-timber revenue to the local or regional economy through non-timber forest products (maple syrup, pine straw, ginseng collection, etc.); recreation and tourism (local or regional benefits related to lodging, rentals, bikes, boats, outdoor gear, guided tours for fishing, hunting, or birdwatching, etc.); hunting leases; and/or ranching. - Threatened or Endangered Species Habitat The property has documented threatened or endangered plants and animals or designated habitat.
 Documented occurrence and use of the project area should be given more consideration in point allocation than if it is habitat without documented occurrence or use.
 Federally listed species should be given more consideration than state-only listed species when evaluating the significance of this attribute.
-See Attachment A for a glossary of terms for Threatened and Endangered species information. - Fish, Wildlife, plants, and Unique Forest Communities The property contains unique forest communities and/or important fish or wildlife habitat as documented by a formal assessment or wildlife conservation plan or strategy developed by a government or a non-governmental organization.
+See Attachment A for a glossary of terms for Threatened and Endangered species information.

+- Fish, Wildlife, Plants, and Unique Forest Communities The property contains unique forest communities and/or important fish or wildlife habitat as documented by a formal assessment or wildlife conservation plan or strategy developed by a government or a non-governmental organization.
 The importance of habitat to an international initiative to support and sustain migratory species can be viewed as national importance if conserving the property will make a significant contribution.
-Occasional use of the property or a modest contribution to an international initiative does not raise the property to national importance.

-- ➤ Water Supply, Aquatic Habitat, and Watershed Protection (1) The property has a direct relationship with protecting the water supply or watershed, such as providing a buffer to public drinking water supply, containing an aquifer recharge area, or protecting an ecologically important aquatic or marine area, and/or (2) the property contains important riparian area, wetlands, shorelines, river systems, or sensitive watershed lands.
+Occasional use of the property or a modest contribution to an international initiative does not raise the property to national importance. - Water Supply, Aquatic Habitat, and Watershed Protection (1) The property has a direct relationship with protecting the water supply or watershed, such as providing a buffer to public drinking water supply, containing an aquifer recharge area, or protecting an ecologically important aquatic or marine area, and/or (2) the property contains important riparian area, wetlands, shorelines, river systems, or sensitive watershed lands.
 When allocating points consider the importance of the resource, the scope and scale of the property, magnitude and intensity of the benefits that will result from protection of the property.
-Merely being located within an aquifer recharge area or in a water supply area should not be given the same consideration as a property that makes a significant conservation contribution to water, riparian, and aquatic resources and habitats. - ➤ Cultural/Tribal/Historic- The property contains features of cultural, tribal, and/or historical significance that are documented by a governmental, tribal, or a non-governmental organization.
+Merely being located within an aquifer recharge area or in a water supply area should not be given the same consideration as a property that makes a significant conservation contribution to water, riparian, and aquatic resources and habitats. - Cultural/Tribal/Historic- The property contains features of cultural, tribal, and/or historical significance that are documented by a governmental, tribal, or a nongovernmental organization.
 A Federal designation should receive greater consideration. - Public Access Protection of the property will maintain or establish new/expanded access by the public for recreation (including waterfront access); however, restrictions on specific use and location of recreational activities may be allowed.
 More consideration should be given to projects that expand or provide certainty of public access as a result of the proposed project. - Scenic The property is located within a viewshed of a government designated scenic feature or area (such as a trail, river, or highway).
-Federal designation should be given more consideration than state-only designations when evaluating the significance of this attribute.
+Federal designation should be given more consideration than state-only designations when evaluating the significance of this attribute. - Carbon Sequestration/Climate Resilience, Adaptation to Climate Change\ Protection of the property will result in benefits related to climate resilience and adaption, and carbon sequestration.